-Chapter 5 Conclusions and Questions
+Chapter 6 Conclusions and Recommendations

-Markets have evolved considerably in recent years and continue to do so.
-Technological change is multi-dimensional: relating to the participants; how they connect to the markets; and the markets themselves, while impacting the capability of markets authorities to supervise markets effectively.
+This report makes clear that financial markets have evolved considerably in recent years and that this evolution continues.
+Their technological change is multi-dimensional: it relates to the participants, how they connect to the markets, and the markets themselves.
+It impacts the capability of markets authorities to supervise markets effectively.
 Whilst developments may have helped foster innovation and choice or improve market efficiency and liquidity, these same developments may also have had negative effects.
-For instance, whilst algorithms and HFT technology have been used by market participants to manage their trading and risk, their usage was also clearly a contributing factor in the flash crash event of May 6, 2010.
+For instance, whilst algorithms and HFT technology have been used by market participants to manage their trading and risk, their usage was also a contributing factor to the magnitude of the flash crash event of 6 May 2010.